Frequently Asked Questions

 3. Does a student have to be a good athlete to row?

-Crew demands endurance, strength and discipline, which we build through regular exercise throughout season and pre-season Winter training.
-Most freshmen rowers have never tried rowing before, so everyone begins on equal footing – you don't need to be the world's best athlete walking onto the team – the skills and discipline of crew can be learned.
+Crew demands endurance, strength and discipline, which we build through regular exercise throughout the spring season - and pre-season winter training.
+Most freshmen rowers have never tried rowing before, so everyone begins on equal footing – you don't need to be the world's best athlete walking onto the team – and the skills and discipline of crew can be learned.

 4. Is rowing different from other sports?

 Yes, in many respects it is.
 Rowing isn't a great choice for athletes looking for MVP status.
 It is, however, teamwork's best teacher.
 Rowers compete against other rowers at their level.
 Freshmen race other freshmen.
 Varsity boats race other varsity boats.
 As a result, everybody gets to row.
 One TJ rower describes the sport: “Rowing, like many other racing sports, requires intense physical training as well as dedication.
 Although it is challenging, the rewards are well worth the effort.
 Rowing is unique in that it requires all 8 rowers and the coxswain to work together, and in this way it is a team sport.
 There is a cycle of self-determination: a feeling of gratification upon reaching a goal, and then developing a new, more intense goal.
 This cycle can be very rewarding both mentally and physically.
 Rowing is a great way to get in shape.
 Very few sports require the use of every large muscle group in the body, and if you’re dedicated to the sport you will no doubt be in better shape than ever before.
 Although it is a big commitment, and it may not be for everyone, crew is definitely a rewarding activity.”